 Top Filmmaking Books

-A must own for Lighting Techs!
+A must own for Lighting Technicians of all levels!
 The information inside is invaluable.
-I’ve had a copy in my tool bag for 90% of all lighting jobs I’ve had.
-This is the most important filmmaking book a lighting technician can own.
-[Read Our Review]
+I’ve carried a copy of this book in my tool bag for 99% of all lighting jobs I’ve ever had.
+This is one of the most important filmmaking books a lighting technician can own.

 The American Cinematographer Manual is the go to book for DOPs of all levels.
 The tenth edition has been completely re-imagined to reflect the technological changes that our industry has experienced over the last decade